About Matthew Swift

 In 2013, I founded Trident Gallery with the intention of bringing to Gloucester a gallery offering the high quality, the professionalism, and the excitement of the ambitious programs of leading galleries in larger cities, while keeping it a welcoming and vibrant center for the region’s extraordinary arts community and its visitors.

-In 2019, after six years and fifty exhibitions under the name Trident Gallery, I renewed the gallery’s lease and continued under my own name as Matthew Swift Gallery.
+In 2019, after six years, fifty exhibitions, and twenty-five live art performances under the name Trident Gallery, I renewed the gallery’s lease and continued under my own name as Matthew Swift Gallery.

-As Director, I choose the artists and which of their works of art to show and offer for sale, and I advise and serve many kinds of art collectors, corporate clients, and art professionals in the matters of acquiring, displaying, and owning art.
+As Director, I choose the art I offer, and I advise art collectors, corporate clients, and design professionals in matters of acquiring, displaying, and owning art.

 - Bachelor of Science, Mathematics, Massachusetts Institute of Technology